 Objective Provide an inventory of the business environment, capabilities, applications and policy environment under review at the level of granularity appropriate for the analysis covered by the PMRM and define a High Level Use Case which will guide subsequent analysis.
 In order to facilitate the analysis described in the Detailed Privacy Use Case Analysis in Section 4, the components of the inventory should align as closely as possible with the components that will be analyzed in the corresponding detailed Section 4 analysis.

-Context The inventory can include organizational structures, applications and business processes; products; policy environment; legal and regulatory jurisdictions; systems supporting the capabilities and applications; data; time; and other factors Impacting the collection, communication, processing, storage and disposition of PI.
+Context The inventory can include organizational structures, applications and business processes; products; policy environment; legal and regulatory jurisdictions; systems supporting the capabilities and applications; data; time; and other factors impacting the collection, communication, processing, storage and disposition of PI.
 The inventory should also include the types of data subjects covered by the Use Case together with specific privacy options (such as policy preferences, privacy settings, etc. if these are formally expressed) for each type of data subject.

 Example